Why Landlords Need To Change Their Perspective On Energy Efficiency

 I’m going to share a progressing story with all of you.
 I’m renovating a basement apartment that desperately needed some attention.

 3 weeks ago, I had a tenant move out of said basement apartment.
 He’d been there almost 12 years.
 The place was in pretty rough shape to say the least.
 The drywall was peeling, the lighting was dim and uninviting, and logistically, the layout of the place really didn’t make a lot of sense.
 It was dank, dark, and the rent that I was getting in the unit wasn’t reflective of the market norm.
 I was less concerned with that though.
 I just hated the way this place was laid out, and it looked and felt like an isolation cell on Riker’s island.
 When I got the tenant’s notice, I felt like this was an opportunity to give the unit the TLC it deserved.
-I decided to put together a budget to make my basement unit awesome.
+I decided to put together a budget to have this basement development company in Okotoks make my basement unit awesome.
 There are a few challenges with this though…which I thought I’d share with all of you.

 Basement apartments are often thought of as problematic.
 They typically see a high turnover.
 Many are dimly lit.
 They often don’t show well because of the lack of natural light.
 They have a tendency to be colder and less inviting.
 There’s a reason for that.
 They’re below ground.
 I like to look at basement apartments, if done properly, as a place where you can have some of your best tenants.
 You just have to appreciate that basement units need a bit of a different approach.
 I am also planning to get expert advice from Foundation Waterproofing by Moe to fix everything needed in the area to avoid damage.
 This is going to be a first in a series of posts dedicated to the renovation.
 Read on…